Inner Ecosystem: A Living World Inside You

 YOU are in control here.
 As the host, you can shut them down effectively by stopping the very things that they thrive on.
 Turn a blind eye and they will happily thrive inside your inner ecosystem for as long as you (the host) “feed” and give them what they want (sugar, drugs, alcohol, etc.).

-Cinnamon kisses will combat your sugar cravings in no time 🙂
+Cinnamon kisses can combat sugar cravings 🙂

 Bad flora produce toxins…